 - ¾ tsp sugar

-- 28 ounce canned diced tomatoes (use the brand you think is the very best)
+- 28 ounce canned diced tomatoes, do not drain the juice (use the brand you think is the very best)

-- In a food processor or powerful blender add the first 7 ingredients, plus ½ cup of the tomatoes.
-Blend until there are no large chunks of onion or garlic remaining.
-About 30 seconds.
-You may need to scrape the sides down to make sure all the bits get blended.
+- In a food processor or powerful blender add the cilantro, lime juice, onion, garlic, salt, pepper and sugar, PLUS only ½ cup of the canned tomatoes.
+Pulse about 20-30 times, until there are no large chunks of onion or garlic remaining. (add a jalapeno if you like it spicy!!)Pro Tip: You may need to scrape the sides down to make sure all the bits get blended.

 - Add the remaining canned tomatoes.
 If you are using a food processor pulse 5-6 times, to get the perfect texture.
 If you are using a blender only blend for an additional 4-5 seconds, to retain some of the tomato texture.

 - Serve immediately or store in an airtight container for up to 5 days.
-The salsa does get more flavorful after a day in the fridge.
+Pro Tip: The salsa does get more flavorful after a day in the fridge.

 - Tomatoes are the star of this recipe, so make sure you buy the very best canned tomatoes.
 This is not the time for a value brand.

-- Rinsing your red onions will help the onion flavor to not linger in your mouth long after you have eaten the salsa.
+- Rinsing your sliced onions will help the onion flavor to not linger in your mouth long after you have eaten the salsa.

 - If you can make the salsa a day in advance the flavor is even better after a day in the fridge.